Part V

 Mirror Neurons & Embodied Empathy: The Biology of Resonance

 Our brains contain remarkable structures that are biologically wired for connection.
-Mirror neurons are a class of neurons—first observed in primates, with analogous systems widely believed to exist in humans—that fire both when an individual performs an action and when they observe another performing that same action.
+Mirror neurons are a class of neurons—first observed in primates, with analogous systems proposed in humans—that fire both when an individual performs an action and when they observe another performing that same action.

 While research is ongoing, their activity is thought to underpin processes such as: